-Parameter Expected Value ldap.principal The principal (username) used for authentication with the LDAP server. ldap.credential The credential (password) used for authentication with the LDAP server. ldap.username.attribute The LDAP attribute to be used for 1Integrate login names e.g. samAccountName ldap.user.base.dn The LDAP search root for users. ldap.group.attribute The group name attribute to be used from your LDAP server e.g. samAccountName ldap.group.base.dn The LDAP search root for groups.
+Parameter Expected Value ldap.host The hostname for the LDAP server. ldap.principal The principal (username) used for authentication with the LDAP server. ldap.credential The credential (password) used for authentication with the LDAP server. ldap.username.attribute The LDAP attribute to be used for 1Integrate login names e.g. samAccountName ldap.user.base.dn The LDAP search root for users. ldap.group.attribute The group name attribute to be used from your LDAP server e.g. samAccountName ldap.group.base.dn The LDAP search root for groups.